-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - -

-5. Conversion applications

-- (a) the refusal of a conversion application; or - (b) a deemed refusal of a conversion application.

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent (if any) Co-respondent by election (if any)
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - - 5.
+Conversion applications An appeal may be made against- (a) the refusal of a conversion application; or (b) a deemed refusal of a conversion application.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The applicant The local government to which the conversion application was made - - 6.
+Enforcement notices An appeal may be made e against the decision to gi ve an enforcement notice.

--

-The applicant The local government - -

-to which the conversion

-application was made

-6. Enforcement notices

-An appeal may be made against the decision to give an enforcement notice.

 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The person given the enforcement notice The enforcement authority - If the enforcement authority is not the local government for the premises in relation to which the offence is alleged to have happened-the local government